Tigers vs. Mariners Player Props Betting Odds

 Torkelson Stats

-- Torkelson has recorded at least one hit in six straight games.
-In his last 10 outings he is hitting .268 with three doubles, a triple, a home run, four walks and six RBI.
+- Torkelson will look for his eighth straight game with a hit in this matchup.
+In his last 10 games he is hitting .268 with three doubles, a triple, a home run, four walks and six RBI.

 Torkelson Recent Games